Pound falls as weak UK data highlights fragile economy

 By Jessica Mortimer

-LONDON, May 1 Sterling backed away from multi-month highs on Tuesday after a weaker-than-forecast manufacturing survey highlighted the fragility of the UK economy and the risk that a stronger currency may dent exports.
+LONDON, May 1 Sterling backed away from multi-month highs on Tuesday in holiday-affected trade after a weaker-than-forecast manufacturing survey highlighted UK economic fragility and the risk that a stronger currency may dent exports.

-The pound's losses were limited, however, as the currency is still seen as a popular alternative to an ailing euro and some analysts' view that UK first-quarter gross domestic product data may be revised up after last week's unexpected contraction.
+Its losses were limited, however, with the pound still seen as a popular alternative to an ailing euro, with some analysts believing UK first quarter gross domestic product data may be revised up after last week's unexpected contraction.

-An April purchasing managers' index on UK manufacturing dropped to 50.5 points, its lowest since December and well below forecasts, to show the sector barely grew last month.
+The purchasing managers' index on manufacturing dropped to 50.5 in April from 51.9 in March, the lowest since December and well below forecasts for 51.5.
+But it remained above the 50 level that separates growth from contraction.

-UK new export orders posted their steepest fall since May 2009, suggesting recent gains in sterling - which hit a 32-month trade-weighted high on Monday - could be starting to hurt exports.
+UK new export orders posted their steepest fall since May 2009, suggesting recent gains in sterling - which hit a 32-month trade-weighted high on Monday - could be starting to hurt trade.

+The common currency was last up 0.3 percent at 81.80 pence, with traders saying hefty offers above 82 pence capped its gains, keeping it below an April 25 peak of 82.22.

 "We saw some spike in euro/sterling after the worse-than-expected PMI, but it is still above the magic 50 number and marks some kind of return to normality after a strong reading in March," said John Hydeskov, chief analyst at Danske Bank.

 Sterling's next target against the euro is the June 2010 high of 80.67 pence.
-Beyond there would mark levels not seen since the aftermath of Lehman Brothers' collapse in autumn 2008.
+Beyond there would take it to levels not seen since the aftermath of Lehman Brothers' collapse in autumn 2008.

-"A series of lower highs in euro/sterling is a sign of a downtrend technically and it has been capped today around the 81.80-90 level," said Kathleen Brooks, research director at FOREX.com.

-"We expect a grind lower in euro/sterling because the risks for the euro zone are just too much and the safe-haven trade is pound positive.
-But it's quite stretched so it'll be more of a meander than a steep jerk lower."

 FRAGILE ECONOMY

-Sterling has performed well since April's Bank of England policy minutes dampened speculation of an increase in the bank's 325 billion pound asset purchase programme.
+Sterling has performed well since April's Bank of England policy minutes dampened speculation of increases in the bank's 325 billion pound asset purchase programme.

-With its high levels of debt and strong trade links to a troubled euro zone, however, the UK economy remains shaky and more monetary easing remains a possibility.
+With its high levels of debt and strong trade links to a troubled euro zone, however, the UK economy remains fragile and more monetary easing remains a possibility.

+Exports may also be hit further in the coming months as the euro zone economy weakens, especially if the pound continues to rise, posing risks to the British government's aim to rebalance the economy away from dependence on domestic demand.

-Analysts, however, said a sister PMI survey on the more dominant services sector, due on Thursday, could have a bigger impact on sterling if it came in on the weak side.
-Wednesday's construction PMI will also be watched given that a slump in construction output was one reason behind the economy's contraction in the first quarter.
+Analysts said the equivalent PMI survey on the more dominant services sector on Thursday could have a bigger impact on sterling if it came in on the weak side.

-With the latest IMM positioning data showing speculators flipped to a small long position in sterling in the week to April 24, some analysts also saw a risk of a pullback if investors' optimism about sterling is knocked.
+There is also a risk that speculators may get overly upbeat about the pound's prospects, leaving room for a pullback.
+The latest IMM positioning data showed speculators flipped to a small long position in the week to April 24.

 "Positioning data shows investors went long of sterling for the first time since August and there is scope for a bit of unwinding of those positions," said Jeremy Stretch, currency strategist at CIBC.